paypal/gorealis/docs/Getting_Started.md

 Furthermore, we will be specifying what resources we need to download in order to successfully run a docker compose job.

-The job configuration in the sample client looks like this:
+For example, the job configuration in the sample client looks like this:
 ```
 job = realis.NewJob().
     Environment("prod").